ojitha/ojitha.github.io/_posts/2025-06-06-Python_pynv2uvx.md

 ## Example workflow

-As a developer, this is your typical workflow using uv:
+As a developer, this is your typical workflow using UV:

 ``` bash
 # Step 1: Create and initialize project